Thales is on a three-pronged mission to help MNOs connect, protect and predict in a world of 5G connectivity.

 5G is not just an upgrade on 3G and 4G.
 It is built on a new kind of software-defined network.

-- Up 10 gigabits per second - up to x100 faster than 4G
+- Up to 10 gigabits per second - up to x100 faster than 4G

 - One millisecond latency

-- Up to 100x number of connected devices per unit area (compared with 4G LTE).
-That's 1 million devices per square kilometre.
+- Up to 100x connected devices per unit area (compared with 4G LTE).
+That's 1 million devices per square kilometer.

 - 100% coverage

-- Low power consumption – allowing connected objects with up to 10 years of battery life to operate for months without the need for human assistance.
+- Low power consumption – allowing connected objects with up to 10 years of battery life to operate for months without human assistance.

 Opportunity #1.
 Connect the unconnected

-Clearly, 5G presents a huge connectivity opportunity to the world's mobile network operators.
+5G is a huge connectivity opportunity for the world's mobile network operators.

 First, they can use it to connect the unconnected.

-There are hundreds of millions of subscribers that MNOs still cannot serve.
+There are hundreds of millions of subscribers that MNOs still cannot serve well.

 With the extraordinary reach of the new 5G networks, MNOs will finally be able to extend their reach to remote locations – and address the problem of degraded network performance in densely populated urban areas.